 Even if a person conspires to commit a drug crime but doesn’t follow through, they can be still charged with drug conspiracy in TX.
 Unfortunately, this offense can result in severe penalties such as steep fines and prison time.
-The following are several defense strategies Law Office of Price & Wiggins, P.C. may be able to use in a person’s drug conspiracy case:
+The following are several defense strategies Law Office of Michael J. Price, P.C. may be able to use in a person’s drug conspiracy case:

 - There was no agreement